kalaidev-we/kalaidev-we/README.md

 # 💫 About Me:
-🔭 I’m a Diploma Student of Information Technology <br>🌱 I’m currently learning PHP <br>💬 Ask me about @ Instagram <br>⚡ Fun fact: Chatgpt is my Best friend who helps me in a critical situation.
+🔭 I’m a Diploma Student of Information Technology <br>🌱 I’m currently learning PHP <br>💬 Ask me about Web-developement <br>⚡ Fun fact: Chatgpt is my Best friend who helps me in a critical situation.

 ## 🌐 Socials: